Pelecyphora strobiliformis (Werderm.) Frič & Schelle ex Kreutz

 Ariocarpus strobiliformis (basionym), Encephalocarpus strobiliformis

-Pelecyphora strobiliformis is a slow-growing, geophytic cactus, with solitary or multiple stems barely rising above ground level.
-The stems are spherical to flattened globose, greenish to yellowish-green, up to 1.6 inches (4 cm) and up to 2.4 inches (6 cm) in diameter.
-The tubercles are spirally arranged overlapping.
+Pelecyphora strobiliformis is a slow-growing, geophytic cactus, with solitary or multiple stems, barely rising above ground level.
+The stems are spherical to flattened globose, greenish to yellowish-green, up to 1.6 inches (4 cm) tall and up to 2.4 inches (6 cm) in diameter.
+The tubercles are spirally arranged and overlapping.
 They are scale-like, imbricated, and closely applied to each other.
 The base is woolly.
 While the new growth continues, the areoles produce a few short, more or less pectinate spines.
 With age, the areoles disappear and the oldest tubercles have a bare, blunter apex.
-The flowers are borne at the base of young tubercles near the top of the plant, diurnal, bell-shaped or funnel-shaped, brilliant, pink to reddish-purple, up to 1.2 inches (3 cm) long, with greenish outer segments and incised or curly inner segments.
+The flowers are borne at the base of young tubercles near the top of the plant They are diurnal, bell-shaped or funnel-shaped, up to 1.2 inches (3 cm) long, brilliant pink to reddish-purple with greenish outer segments and incised or curly inner segments.

 How to Grow and Care

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.